betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 You will regain the ability to re-arm after GPS Return terminates and disarms and the signal has been restored for more than the `failsafe_recovery_delay` period.

-### "Just Drop" mode
+### "Just Drop" Mode

 This is an 'invisible' mode that is always present.

 It is intended to 'catch' the possibility that the pilot has landed, forgotten to disarm, and powered off their transmitter.
-This would result in a failsafe, and if landing mode was active, the motors could spin up.
+This would result in a failsafe, and if Landing Mode was active, the motors could spin up.

-"Just Drop" looks at the throttle position, and if it has been down for 10s before turning the transmitter off, the failsafe system will immediately disarm the quad, and not enter landing mode.
+"Just Drop" looks at the throttle position, and if it has been down for 10s before turning the transmitter off, the failsafe system will immediately disarm the quad, and not enter Landing Mode.
 This protects the pilot, so long as they have throttle low for 10s before switching the radio off.

 ### General Stage 2 SAFETY Considerations

 - Keep the radio on, and the sticks in the disarmed position, until the quad is powered down.
-- When signal is restored while in Stage 2 Landing mode, or when restoring normal control after a stick test of failsafe, the current throttle and stick positions will be applied to the craft.
+- When signal is restored while in Stage 2 Landing Mode, or when restoring normal control after a stick test of failsafe, the current throttle and stick positions will be applied to the craft.
 Take care not to have sticks in extreme positions when terminating a failsafe test, or in Stage 2 Landing Mode.
 - If `MOTOR_STOP` is active, the props may not be spinning while disarmed.
 If the radio is then switched off, the pilot may think that it is safe to pick up the quad.
 If Stage 2 is set to `Landing Mode`, **the props may spin up without warning at the end of Stage 1**.
 - Since 4.3, re-arming is possible, after a failsafe, without needing to power cycle the quad, so that if you crash after failsafe in an inaccessible area, and you can get close enough to regain signal, you can re-arm and fly out.